What comes to mind when you think of SEO?

 You’re Crazy: What Do You Mean There’s No Definitive Answer?!

-Have you ever asked a question and someone responds, “Well, it depends…” While it may not be what you want to hear, that’s the response every SEO guru will tell you right now.
+Have you ever asked a question and someone responds, “Well, it depends…” While it may not be what you want to hear, that’s the response everyone in the SEO industry will tell you right now.

 SEO is a constantly shifting target.
 Since Google’s RankBrain pushes updates and adjustments on the fly, SEO experts must be vigilant and move with the times.